-The provisions of H.R. \\\\ "Accelerated Revenue and Repayment Act" take into account numerous important aspects of Reclamation law in an appropriate fashion.
+The provisions of H.R.
+3981 "Accelerated Revenue and Repayment, and Surface Water Storage Enhancement Act" take into account numerous important aspects of Reclamation law in an appropriate fashion.
 Among these are:

 - Allows for the conversion of certain contracts that are or are in the nature of "water service contracts" to "repayment contracts."
 The use of water service contracts, as opposed to repayment contracts, is, for example, common in the Central Valley Project.
-(It is of note that most, if not all, of these water service contracts provide for their conversion to repayment contracts.) - Adds the concept of "accelerated repayment" without penalty to the early full payment of the repayment obligation. - Captures mechanisms for the collection of capital costs incurred after the date of the contract or appropriate "rate schedule" on an expedited basis up to \$5,000,000, with alternate means to insure repayment of amounts in excesss of \$5,000,000. - Eliminates the benefit of power revenues to those who proceed under the provisions of this legislation. - Allows the Contractor to determine how best to pre-pay, if it uses alternate financing mechanisms to do so. - Insures that the early or accelerated prepayment will not affect the repayment obligations of any other Contractor or any other obligations among or between the United States and Contractors.
+It is of note that most, if not all, of these water service contracts provide for their conversion to repayment contracts.
+However, these contractual provisions provide no practical way for this to occur.
+The draft legislation provides this needed detail. - Adds the concept of "accelerated repayment" or "repayment" without penalty to the early full payment of the repayment obligation. - Captures mechanisms for the collection of capital costs incurred after the date of the contract or appropriate "rate schedule" on an expedited basis up to \$5,000,000, with alternate means to insure repayment of amounts in excesss of \$5,000,000. - Eliminates the benefit of power revenues to those who proceed under the provisions of this legislation. - Allows the Contractor to determine how best to pre-pay, if it uses alternate financing mechanisms to do so. - Insures that the early or accelerated prepayment will not affect the repayment obligations of any other Contractor or any other obligations among or between the United States and Contractors.